snijderlab/stitch/Research_plan.md

 ### Wetlab

-1. Measure three well known antibodies
+1. Measure three well known antibodies, all three as single protein solutions and all thee in one sequence
    1. To optimise the protocol
+      1. Finding the right proteases, from a list of proteases in the freezer find which combination is the best for the software
+      1. Finding the right fragmentation technique, try some different techniques and find which gives the best result in quality but also in throughput
    1. To use as verification of the software
 1. Measure one unknown antibody with the protocol from step 1

 ### Finish software

 ##### Needed
+1. Bug elimination, delete duplicates of k-mers
 1. Create useful output (finish the graph compression)
+   1. Coverage, of reads for every position in the sequence
+   1. Also generate a human friendly version (html or something like that)
 1. Use the output from the mass spectrometry as input
 1. Runtime analysis
    1. To find possible optimisations in the algorithm
    1. To be able to estimate runtimes for larger datasets
+1. Theoretical test data
+   1. Theoretical antibodies, from database IgG
+   1. Little script to generate a test sample from the sequence
+      1. Subsets of reads, with length filters
+      1. Polyclonal solutions

 ##### Would be nice
-1. Using masses instead or in conjunction with amino acid information
+1. Using masses instead of or in conjunction to amino acid information, will be very hard, should not be considered for the software in this release
-1. Associate reads (and k-mers) with output, to make the output verifiable for humans

 ### Article